Prostitution — the only job where you can charge more for having no prior experience!

-- That Mitchell and Webb Look parodies this using the recurring scriptwriters who never, ever do any research.
+- That Mitchell and Webb Look parodies this trope (and more specifically Secret Diary of a Call Girl) using the recurring scriptwriters who never, ever do any research.
 Their show "My Shags as a Whore" is about a prostitute who outright states that "being a prostitute is brilliant!"

 Who wants to be a doctor or a lawyer when you can be a prostitute like me?
-A proper one I mean, not one of those grim ones, a nice, pretty, clean one, which in reality, most of are.
+A proper one I mean, not one of those grim ones, a nice, pretty, clean one, which in reality, most of us are.'

 - Dragon Age: Origins, which comments on just about any other aspect of Thedas society, doesn't use the brothels for anything but throwaway sexual adventures for the player and sources for information about missing people (because everyone seems to frequent them).